lianaling/sqat-testing/README.md

 #### Windows

+>If you have problem forwarding the X requests from Docker to your Windows host can refer to this video [Fixing X server forwarding on Windows](https://youtu.be/KH36_s7CgFI)

 Download [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and install it like a normal application

 After that open VcXsrv from your start menu, it will prompt a installation-like window, just click next and ensure that these 2 options are left unchecked: